Patient Rights Statement

 - Have a Medical Screening exam and stabilization even if you cannot pay for it.

-- Have the services of an interpreter arranged for you.
+- Have the services of an interpreter arranged for you at no cost to you.

 - Have information provided to you if you have vision, speech, hearing, or cognitive impairments, to meet your specific needs.